ashishsober/Master-detail-with-ANG2/README.md

 * Import all the modules in the app.module.ts file,do not apply forRoot() method, if you do the refactoring then we can apply the forRoot() method as i have done.and please add providers also for radio-button and some other modules.

-* for Grid system using Bootstrap layout
+* For Grid system using Bootstrap layout